nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 I rolled very well.
 Alright.
 Holy old heck.
 Okay.
 So, let's go ahead and Yeah.

 Most of them better than me.
 Alright.
 Let's get started here.
-So, Alwar, you are up.
+So, Alwor, you are up.
 Yep.

 Yep.
 Yep.
 Yep.
 Alright.
 Let's see here.